kpich/tab-reaper/README.md

-Closes open pdf/arxiv/bioarxiv tabs and saves them to a google doc along with metadata.
+Saves open pdf/arxiv/bioarxiv tabs to your clipboard for easy pasting.

 Not user-friendly at all lol look I built this for myself sorry, maybe you'll find utility if you are drowning in open arxiv tabs like I always am